Difference between Equity and Preference Shares

 Preference shares as the name implies, impart preferential rights to their owners over the common shares.
 In simpler words, people who own preference shares are preferred over equity shareowners when it comes to dividend distribution at a fixed rate or capital payback.

 Preference shareowners have ownership in the company just like equity shareholders.
-But they don’t have voting rights.
+But they do not have voting rights.
 However, they have voting rights in matters that directly affect their preference rights.
 For example, when there is a reduction in the capital; or the company is thinking of winding up, preference share owners can vote.

 Difference between equity and preference shares